 Quite honestly, I could eat cereal for dessert, and my girls are the same way thanks to my influence.
 When I come home from the store with Kellogg’s Bite-Sized Mini Wheats® you’d think I had chocolate ice cream in my hands.
 We take cereal very seriously around here.
-In fact, Ella’s favorite dessert is Kellogg’s Frosted Flakes® and yogurt mixed together in place of milk.
+In fact, one of Ella’s favorite desserts is Kellogg’s Frosted Flakes® and yogurt mixed together in place of milk.

 What are your favorite children’s books?